bluemembrane/getgas/README.md

 We strongly uphold security and we don't share your Covalent API key.
 Your key is solely used for obtaining gas prices.

+This project is deployed on Vercel at [https://getgas.vercel.app](https://getgas.vercel.app).

 ## React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.